Close

 Injured Seamen and Crew

-The commercial nature of maritime and admiralty cases means that injuries to seamen and other crew are quite common.
+The commercial nature of maritime and admiralty cases means that injuries to seamen and other crewmembers are quite common.
 A crewmember’s right to recover compensation is governed by the Jones Act, specifically 46 U.S. Code § 30104, which allows maritime employees to sue for the injuries caused by their employer’s negligence.
 This also applies to yacht crew members.
 However, injured crew members must spend at least 30% of their work time aboard the vessel to qualify.

 • Ship repairmen